thelfer/tfel/docs/web/tfel-check.md

 ======
 ~~~~

-If the execution of a command fails, this is reported as follows:
+Command failures are reported as follows:

 ~~~~{.bash}
 $ tfel-check --@python@=python2.7